lovell/sharp/docs/api-output.md

 PNG output is always full colour at 8 or 16 bits per pixel.
 Indexed PNG input at 1, 2 or 4 bits per pixel is converted to 8 bits per pixel.

+Some of these options require the use of a globally-installed libvips compiled with support for libimagequant (GPL).

 ### Parameters